detlefs/VortexModLists/README.md

 VortexModLists is an app for Windows that reads mod data from a local Nexus Mods Vortex installation and displays it in a clear table per game.

+The main purpose is to provide a convenient way to export your Vortex mod lists for backup, sharing or documentation.

 ## What it does

 - Detects and loads Vortex mod data from JSON sources (preferred: backup `hourly.json`).